nipunn1313/mypy-protobuf/README.md

 ## Implementation

 The implementation of the plugin is in `mypy_protobuf/main.py`, which installs to an executable protoc-gen-mypy.
-On windows you will have to use `protoc_gen_mypy.bat` for the executable.
+On windows it installs to `protoc-gen-mypy.exe`

 ## Features